rautrajess01/chatroom/README.md

-# chatroom
-A simple Django-based chatroom web app where users can create, join, and discuss in different rooms and topics.

 # 💬 Django Chatroom App

 This is a Django-based web application that allows users to create and join chat rooms, interact with others, and manage topics.
 It’s a simple real-time communication platform built with core Django features.